tsdevau/pam_watchid/README.md

 ## Prerequisites

 * The most up to date version of either Xcode or the Xcode command line tools (CLT) for your version of macOS.
-If you do not yet have either installed or are unsure if you do, you can install the CLT with the following command:
+This includes all of the tools needed to build the module, including `swiftc`, `make`, and `git`.
+If you do not yet have either installed, you should be prompted automatically to install teh CLT when you first try to follow the [install instructions](#installation).
+You can also install the CLT manually with the following command:

 ```sh
 xcode-select --install